-Clean Apex Code book FREE Preview—Chapter 1: What is clean Apex code?
+Clean Apex Code book FREE Preview—Chapter 1: Refactoring Apex Code

-This is a draft of chapter 1 of my upcoming book "Clean Apex Code for Salesforce".
+This is a rough draft of chapter 1 of my upcoming book "Efficient Apex".
 This book will teach you how to write clean, maintainable and scalable Apex code.
 Let's see the preview and let me know what you think in the comments!

 💡